SoftSec-KAIST/SURI/README.md

 experiments, and (3) datasets we used (including build scripts for our benchmark).

-N.B.
-We exclude SPEC benchmark binaries from our dataset because they are proprietary.
+:warning: We exclude SPEC benchmark binaries from our dataset because they are proprietary.
 See Section 1.1.4 and 1.3 for more details.

-## 1. Preperation
+## Preperation

 The artifact can be downloaded through the [GitHub](https://github.com/witbring/suri_artifact.git) repository.
 Additionally, the dataset (dataset.zip) used for the artifact can be downloaded